olebole/irafdoc/doc/nttools.thistogram.rst

   is generated for each table.
-  If there is more than one input table and the histogram of the values in all the tables combined is needed, then the tables should first be merged using the 'tmerge' task with the 'option' parameter set to <tt>"append"</tt>.
+  If there is more than one input table and the histogram of the values in all the tables combined is needed, then the tables should first be merged using the 'tmerge' task with the 'option' parameter set to <span style="font-family: monospace;">"append"</span>.
   </p>
   <p>
   If x1 and x2 are the lower and upper limits of a particular bin,